Max Fried: New York Yankees (2025–present)

 On December 17, 2024, Fried signed an eight-year, $218 million contract with the New York Yankees.
 It was the largest contract issued to a left-handed pitcher and the fourth-largest deal for any pitcher in MLB history.

 Fried made his Yankees debut against the Milwaukee Brewers on March 29, 2025.
-He pitched 4 2/3 innings, allowed seven hits and two runs, and walked two batters while striking out four.
-On April 4, he recorded his first win as a Yankee in a 9-4 victory over the Pittsburgh Pirates as he pitched 5 2/3 innings, allowed six hits and one run, and walked just one batter while striking out six.
+He pitched 42/3 innings, allowed seven hits and two runs, and walked two batters while striking out four.
+On April 4, he recorded his first win as a Yankee in a 9-4 victory over the Pittsburgh Pirates as he pitched 52/3 innings, allowed six hits and one run, and walked just one batter while striking out six.
 On April 9, Fried recorded his sixth career 10+ strikeout game to help the Yankees beat the Detroit Tigers, 4–3.
 On April 20, Fried lost a no-hit bid in the Yankees' 4-0 win over the Tampa Bay Rays due to a single by Chandler Simpson off the glove of Paul Goldschmidt, when the official scorer changed his sixth-inning call to a hit after originally calling it an error.
 Fried was named the American League Pitcher of the Month for April, after posting a 5-0 record and a 1.19 ERA.
 On August 16, Fried recorded his 1,000th career strikeout when he struck out Alec Burleson in the second inning in a 12-8 victory.
 Fried was again named AL Pitcher of the Month in September 2025, having pitched to a 1.89 ERA across five starts, with 35 strikeouts over 33 1/3 innings.

-In Game 1 of the 2025 American League Wild Card Series against the Red Sox, Fried pitched 6 1/3 innings as he allowed four hits, no runs, and walked three batters while striking out six, but he got a no-decision in his first postseason start as a Yankee.
+In Game 1 of the 2025 American League Wild Card Series against the Red Sox, Fried pitched 61/3 innings as he allowed four hits, no runs, and walked three batters while striking out six, but he got a no-decision in his first postseason start as a Yankee.
 He also became the first pitcher with a scoreless start of 6+ innings in a Yankee playoff debut since Mike Mussina in the 2001 ALDS.
 The Red Sox won the game 3–1.
-On November 2, 2025, Fried won his fourth career Gold Glove Award and his first for American League pitchers.
+On November 2, 2025, Fried won his fourth career Gold Glove Award and his first as an American League pitcher.

+On Opening Night 2026, Fried pitched 61/3 innings, allowing only two hits, no runs, and walking only one batter while striking out four in a 7–0 road victory over the San Francisco Giants.
+Fried left his 10th start of the season, against the Orioles on May 13, after only 61 pitches, in what was later cited as "left elbow posterior soreness."
+He missed a little more than two months of the season, returning on July 22 with 5 scoreless innings against the Pirates.
+On August 17, 2026, Fried was again placed on the injured list due to a bone bruise in his left elbow.